Finding out that your husband has been unfaithful to you is one of the most devastating discoveries you can experience in marriage.

 As you progress through this trauma, prioritize yourself and your well-being.
 Now more than ever.

 Before you think about second chances, think of yourself first.

-Eat healthfully, caring for your insides with plenty of fresh fruit, vegetables, and whole foods.
+Eat healthfully, caring for your body with plenty of fresh fruit, vegetables, and whole foods.
 Do not dive head-first into Ben and Jerry’s.
-While it may feel good while going down and distracts you from the pain of infidelity, it will do nothing beneficial for you in the long term.
+While it may feel good while going down and distract you from the pain of infidelity, it will do nothing beneficial for you in the long term.